tpope0928/Brewery_Search/README.md

 # BreweryCLI

 Welcome to my Brewery CLI!
-Once you put in the state of interest, this gem will return a list of Breweries in your state.
-If you would like more information about a certain Brewery, simply put in the number next to the Brewery and the user will be returned with the address, telephone number, website, and Brewery type.
+Running the CLI will bring up a list of the top 50 breweries in the United States.
+To get more information on a brewery, input the rank number next to the brewery.
+"Back" will take you back to the list of breweries and "exit" will exit the program.

 ## Installation